 Conectas Direitos Humanos

-This profile was prepared when Lucia Nader was elected to the Ashoka Fellowship in 2008.
+This description of Lucia Nader's work was prepared when Lucia Nader was elected to the Ashoka Fellowship in 2008.

 Lucia Nader is working to hold the Brazilian government accountable for its foreign policy regarding human rights, and is breaking a long history of South-South complicity of inaction and supposed neutrality.